eth-educators/eth-docker-docs/website/docs/Support/Exit.md

 validator from attesting duties.
 Locked ETH could be withdrawn after the "merge" of the Proof-of-Work and Proof-of-Stake Ethereum chains, and not sooner.

 Exiting a validator requires a fully synced consensus client.
+Checkpoint sync, configured with `RAPID_SYNC_URL` in `.env`, can sync one in minutes.

 ## Teku